moddyz/LinearAlgebra/src/linearAlgebra/linearAlgebra.md

 Tests and benchmark code reside within the respective subdirectories.

+\subsection LinearAlgebra_DeveloperNotes_Motivation Motivation

+This is developed in tandem while working through [MIT OpenCourseWare's 18.06](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/) - thanks MIT and Professor Strang!
+Coding and documenting the data structures and operations aided with internalization of the concepts.

+This project is also presents an opportunity to build experience with template metaprogramming.

 \section LinearAlgebra_GitHubHosted GitHub Repository

 The LinearAlgebra project is hosted on GitHub: https://github.com/moddyz/LinearAlgebra.